 Unlike Medicare Part A, Part B usually isn’t free and has both monthly premiums and small deductibles associated with it (although private Medigap insurance can pick up some or all of the latter).

-Also, while Part B is considered optional (you’re automatically enrolled in Part A when you apply for Medicare), if you decide to opt out of it—because you or your spouse still have health insurance through an employer or a union—when you first enroll in Medicare but later decide you’d like to buy the coverage, your premium probably will be higher than it would’ve been otherwise due to a penalty that’s imposed on people who are actively working and receiving health insurance from an employer fail to purchase it.
+Also, while Part B is optional, if you decide to opt out of it when you first enroll in Medicare but later decide you’d like to buy the coverage, your premium will be higher than it would’ve been otherwise.
+This is because of a penalty that’s imposed on people who are actively working and receiving health insurance from an employer fail to purchase it.

 When contemplating Medicare Parts A and B, Kenselaar says, remember that neither of them “cover most dental care, dentures, eye exams related to prescription glasses, hearing aids, prescription drugs, or long-term care.”